The Boom Will Come – Why Every Workplace Has a Blind Spot

 We call it a vulnerability assessment because if you have a lot of unresolved issues building up, you’re vulnerable.

 Companies do this in lots of ways—dashboards, heat maps, risk mapping.
-It’s about spotting hotspots.
 What does that look like?

 You look for indicators—turnover, safety, quality, productivity.
 They tell you where the culture might be slipping.

-A heat map helps you visualize that across locations.
-You can see where things are going great and where they’re not—and prioritize resources accordingly.
+A heat map helps visualize that across locations.
+You can see where things are great and where they’re not—and prioritize resources accordingly.

 And one of the most important pieces is that first-line supervisor.

-Companies need to train leaders to have tough conversations, to notice when something’s off, to ask, “How are you doing?” and mean it.
+Companies need to train leaders to have tough conversations, notice when something’s off, and ask, “How are you doing?” and mean it.

 Too often, companies promote top performers without relational skills and don’t train them.
 That’s a recipe for disaster.